Contact Us

 You don’t have to remove your “mask” completely.
 From time to time, you need to protect yourself and wearing a “mask” is a way of setting boundaries.
 For example, it’s important to protect yourself from people who might not have good intentions.
 But wearing a “mask” can’t be your ONLY way of dealing with the world and people around you.

+It’s also good to remember that being alone isn't the same as being lonely.
 Spending a lot of time around others can be draining and having some time alone in your own “bubble” is a great way to rejuvenate and recharge.
 This is one of my favourite ways to clear my mind, focus, and re-balance my energy levels.
 I’m an empath, a person who is highly intuitive and attuned to the emotions, experiences and energy of others.
 I need a certain amount of “alone time” throughout the day in order to recharge and avoid emotional burnout.
-So, being alone is OK, as long as it is YOUR choice.
+So, being alone is OK, as long as it’s YOUR choice.

-Sadly, so many people feel lonely in the workplace.
+Sadly, so many people feel lonely in the workplace!

 No matter how much you enjoy your job, feeling disconnected from others can start to take an emotional toll on you.
-As the well-known saying goes, “no man is an island”, we all need healthy relationships to flourish.
+As the well-known saying goes, “no man is an island”.
+We all need healthy relationships to flourish.
 Shiftwork, hot desking, increasing use of technology, and remote working is making it harder to form close relationships.
 More and more jobs today don’t require any face-to-face interactions.

 If you work in a high-risk occupational environment exposed to trauma, suffering and distressing situations, feeling alone can be particularly detrimental to your wellbeing.

+Do YOU have someone to turn to?
 If not, I have three tips that can help you feel less lonely at work:

 Tip #1.
-START SMALL
+Start small

 Make ONE friend.
 Is there someone in your workplace who has a similar perspective as yours?
 Perhaps you have kids around the same age, or you’re both really into sports?
 Intentionally seek him or her out and start a conversation.
 It only takes ONE person, ONE meaningful connection in the workplace to eliminate feelings of loneliness.
 You just need to be willing to reach out.
 It’s quality, not quantity that matters.

 Tip #2.
-SAY ”HELLO"
+Say "Hello"

-Now more than ever, it is crucial that you take time to actively manage your wellbeing.
+Now more than ever, it’s crucial that you take time to actively manage your wellbeing.
 With the coronavirus crisis forcing many of us to self-isolate and work from home, staying connected to others by phone, e-mail or social media is so important.
+Emergency service workers dealing with the crisis, whether on the front line or behind the scenes, may feel extra stress during these difficult times.

 Please, don’t suffer in silence!!!